NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 **User message:**

 Please can you help me to come up with three points that we can base our battery-first marketing strategy on for small business owners.
-Please focus on small business owners who are likely to be reluctant to adopt new technologies.
+Please focus on small business owners who are likely to be reluctant to adopt new technologies and who appreciate traditional values.

 -----------